ronnieholm/Bugfree.NemLogIn/README.md

      certificate revocation list server.
-Otherwise, login with the IdP will succeed but once the result is posted back to the service provider, the certificate used to sign the IdP response cannot be verified, causing a exception.
+Otherwise, login with the IdP will succeed but once the result is posted back to the service provider, the certificate used to sign the IdP response cannot be verified, causing an exception.
 Testing from a non-whitelisted IP, we disable verifying certification chain trust.
 We can do so by editing Web.config:

      ```
      <IDPEndPoints metadata="IdP-metadata">